PerryChicken1/Master-Thesis/README.md

 The multi-armed coreset selector combines insights from the multi-armed bandit and active learning frameworks to construct a coreset.
 In a single sentence: MACES involves partitioning the data T into J clusters according to the metadata m, then training an agent to optimally sample from the J clusters in order to construct a coreset.

-Credit to https://arxiv.org/abs/1705.08111 for the inspiration.
+All results are obtained with dataframe `df_global` - contact me for the data :)
 ____________________________________________
 Here are examples of how to do a few things: